 Query Efficiency

-The Hydrolix platform and the HDX data format have been specifically designed using a number of characteristics that optimize storage for VERY large, high cardinality datasets all while using a distributed storage medium (such as S3, Google Cloud Storage etc).
-These optimisations include a columnar data structure, micro-indexes, index and data compression optimisations and automated partitioning and mean that in order to get the most out of the system and to get a truly performant level of service the following should be considered.
+The Hydrolix platform and the HDX data format have been specifically designed using a number of characteristics that optimize storage for very large, high cardinality datasets while using a distributed storage medium (such as S3, Google Cloud Storage etc).
+These optimizations include a columnar data structure, micro-indexes, tight index and data compression and automated partitioning.
+In order to get the most out of the system and to get a truly performant level of service, the following should be considered.

 Adjusting expectations

-With great power, comes great responsibility or in our case by using a system such as Hydrolix you will have a greater potential to access a significantly greater amount of detail across a significantly larger amount of data for a longer period of time than you had previously.
+With great power comes great responsibility.
+In our case, by using a system such as Hydrolix you will have a greater potential to access a significantly greater amount of detail across a significantly larger amount of data for a longer period of time than you had previously.

-This is important to understand as where your traditional data system is unnaturally limited due to sampling, roll-ups or restrictions in storage longevity (e.g. data can only be kept for 48 hours), these boundaries no longer exist within a Hydrolix deployed system.
+Traditional data systems are unnaturally limited due to sampling, roll-ups, or restrictions in storage retention (e.g. data can only be kept for 48 hours).
+These boundaries no longer exist within a Hydrolix deployed system.

 We therefore need to adjust our expectations in how we Query data from the system.